-A Medication Consent form must be obtained at the time of initiating a new medication and when a new dose is prescribed that is outside of previously consented dosage range.
+A Medication Consent form must be obtained and retained at the time of initiating a new medication and when a new dose is prescribed that is outside of previously consented dosage range for each medication prescribed and administered under the direction of BHRS.
 A note indicating discussion about medications and side effects doesn't replace the signed form.
 It is good practice to document a discussion about risks of not taking as prescribed, what side effects for client to be aware of, and other education about risks and benefits of taking or not taking the recommended medication.
 As discussed under minor consent, a parent or guardian must sign a consent for a minor for psychotropic medications.
 The MD/NP is also responsible for providing information to client about the specific medication, preferably in written form, at minimum verbally.
 This provision of information should be documented in the note.
+Medication consent forms must be completed in accordance with documentation standards in BHRS 20 Informed Consent for Medications policy.

 BHRS Medication Consent form can be completed and signed electronically in the electronic health record.
-See details in Medication Clinic Documentation section information prior to doing so, except under specific conditions as indicated by the laws.
+See details in Medication Clinic Documentation section health information (PHI) and that we obtain informed consent from the client in order to disclose any PHI information prior to doing so, except under specific conditions as indicated by the laws.
 Only staff members who are directly involved in the client's treatment may access the health record for treatment purposes.
 It is never legal for staff members to access a client's health record to satisfy a curiosity for their own purpose, even when the client is related to the staff member.
 The electronic medical record stores information on who has accessed the medical record as part of the audit trail.
 The audit record is necessary to make efforts to safeguard the client's confidentiality as well as to provide an "account of disclosure" if requested by the client or legal entities via subpoena.